chrisisler/chips/API.md

 Returns the result of applying `fn` over all values in `item`.
 Returns a new function that, when called, applies its arguments to `fn` and `item`, in order.
+If `item` is a function, a new function is returned which composes both functions.
 ```javascript
 C.map((v, k) => v + k, { a: 1 }); //=> { a: 'a1' }
 C.map(x => x * 2, [ 1, 2 ]); //=> [ 2, 4 ]